StarlingXWeb/starlingx-website/src/pages/blog/starlingx-subcloud-local-install.md

     id: category-A7fnZYrE1
 ---

-Learn more about the new feature, Subcloud Local Install enhancements, in StarlingX, below.
+Learn more about the new feature in StarlingX called Subcloud Local Install. <!-- more -->
 StarlingX Distributed Cloud system supports a scalable number of geographically distributed StarlingX edge systems, centrally managed and synchronized over L3 networks from a StarlingX central region.
 Each edge system is also highly scalable, from a single StarlingX Simplex deployment to a full Standard Cloud configuration with storage nodes.

 [StarlingX Cloud Deployment](/img/StarlingX_CloudDeployment.png)